gabriellapizzuto/gabriellapizzuto.github.io/_pages/curriculumvitae.md

 # Education

-- **Ph.D. in Computer Science**, University of Manchester, United Kingdom, 2020.
+- **Ph.D. in Computer Science**, University of Manchester, UK, 2020.
-- **M. Sc. in Computational Neuroscience and Cognitive Robotics (Distinction)**, University of Birmingham, United Kingdom, 2016.
+- **M. Sc. in Computational Neuroscience and Cognitive Robotics (Distinction)**, University of Birmingham, UK, 2016.
-- **B. Eng. with honours in Electrical and Electronic Engineering**, University of Malta, Malta, 2015.
+- **B. Eng. (hons.) in Electrical and Electronic Engineering**, University of Malta, Malta, 2015.

 ---